Wharley01/Path/README.md

 ## Folder Structure

-This are the folders you probably would be concerned with (unless you planning to contribute)
+These are the folders you probably would be concerned with (unless you planning to contribute to Path's code development)

 your-project-folder<br>
 ----<strong>path</strong>(your App's root folder) <br>
+...<br>
 -------Commands<br>
 -------Controllers<br>
 ----------Live<br>